sami-rahm/sinepredictor/README.md

 # sinepredictor
-working for the most part except with the network handling negative values
+working for the most part